Property Tax Loans – What options Do I Have?

 Where Can I Get a Property Tax Loan?

 In truth, there are few lenders who tolerate property tax arrears.
 That being said, it is important to work with a mortgage broker who specializes in property tax arrears.
 A knowledgeable broker will be able to help you use your home equity to arrange a property tax loan.

 Turnedaway.ca specializes in this type of financing and we arrange challenging mortgages all the time.
 If you have accumulated equity, we will find you a solution.
-Because we routinely deal with these situations, we can quickly arrange financing and stop the threat of a tax sale.
-Additionally, we can do it with the best rates and most flexible terms because we have well-established relationships with our lenders.
+Because we routinely deal with these situations, we can quickly stop the threat of a tax sale.
+Additionally, we can do it with the best rates and most flexible terms.

-To sum up, if you have property tax arrears, outstanding taxes or can’t pay your property taxes, we can help.
+To sum up, if you have property tax arrears or can’t pay your property taxes, we can help.
 Call us today for a free consultation at 1-855-668-3074 or apply online and we will begin working on your approval immediately.
 We can provide same day approvals and understand how to deal with municipalities.